Updated: October 31, 2022

 People with disabilities use the internet as much as (and possibly more than) those without disabilities.
 Like anyone else, they want to take advantage of the convenience it offers, from depositing checks without leaving the house to ordering pad-thai delivery without picking up a phone.
 However, because an estimated 26% of the U.S. population with a disability may access the web slightly differently than those without a disability, they frequently encounter barriers that prevent them from having an equal experience.
 In the eyes of the law, these barriers are no different from a physical barrier that prevents their entry into a public space.
 In this context, it’s no wonder that digital accessibility lawsuits have skyrocketed over the past few years, reaching just over 11,000 in 2019.
 This is an almost 9% increase from 2018 and a massive 44% increase from 2017.

 One of the more headline-grabbing lawsuits of late involves Domino’s Pizza.
 In 2016, Guillermo Robles filed a lawsuit against Domino’s Pizza alleging he was unable to order a pizza using assistive technology.
 The case almost made it to the Supreme Court, but in late 2019 the Supreme Court denied Domino’s petition for a writ of certiorari, which was Domino’s attempt to appeal the Ninth Court’s decision to overturn a dismissal this lawsuit.
-This dismissal was a positive sign for disability advocates everywhere; the outcome of the trial is eagerly anticipated.
+This dismissal was a positive sign for disability advocates everywhere.

 What factors have influenced this rise in lawsuits?